Clyde Edwards-Helaire

-Clyde Edwards-Helaire (/ˈiːlɛər/ EE-lair; born April 11, 1999) is an American football running back for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at LSU and was drafted by the Chiefs in the first round of the 2020 NFL Draft.
+Clyde Edwards-Helaire (/ˈiːlɛər/ EE-lair; born April 11, 1999) is an American professional football running back for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the Kansas City Chiefs in the first round of the 2020 NFL draft.
+He is a two-time Super Bowl champion.

 Early life

 Edwards-Helaire was born and raised in Baton Rouge, Louisiana.
 He attended Catholic High School and became the first freshman in then head coach Dale Weiner's 29 year tenure to play on the varsity football team as a freshman.
 In addition to football, Edwards-Helaire also competed in track & field.
 As a senior, Edwards-Helaire rushed 58 times for 496 yards and 10 touchdowns and was named the MVP of the 5A State Championship Game after catching eight passes for 161 yards and rushing for 88 yards and a touchdown in the Bears 31–28 victory over Archbishop Rummel High School.
-Rated a four-star recruit, Edwards-Helaire committed to play college football at Louisiana State University.
+Rated a four-star recruit, Edwards-Helaire committed to play college football for the LSU Tigers.